 - All Florida drivers are required to purchase Personal Injury Protection (PIP) insurance with limits of no lower than $10,000 for personal injury and $10,000 for property damage liability.

-- In the vent of an accident, each driver will first look to his own PIP insurance for compensation, regardless of whose fault the accident was.
+- In the event of an accident, each driver will first look to his own PIP insurance for compensation, regardless of whose fault the accident was.
 Compensation does not include damages for “pain and suffering.”

 - If your injuries are serious enough to meet the legal “injury threshold”, you can go ahead and sue the other driver for your damages, including non-economic damages such as pain and suffering.
-An experienced car accident lawyer in Miami can help you establish that your injuries meet the legal threshold.
+An experienced Miami car accident lawyer can help you establish that your injuries meet the legal threshold.

 If I was injured by an on-duty commercial driver, can I sue the company he works for?

 Yes, you can, as long as the driver was an actual employee of the company.
 A private company is responsible for the negligent acts of its employees under the legal doctrine of respondeat superior.
 If the driver was an independent contractor rather than an employee (as most commercial truckers are) you cannot win a lawsuit against the company unless you can prove that the company itself was negligent.
 The company might have been negligent if it, for example:

 I was injured in a collision with an ambulance that ran a red light.
 Is my claim barred simply because the vehicle was an ambulance?